-- b) for very pale un-sclerotised specimens, staining may be carried out by adding an excess of glacial acetic acid\ or acid alcohol and a few drops of acid fuchsin stain solution.
+b) for very pale unsclerotised specimens, staining may be carried out by adding an excess of Glacial Acetic Acid or Acid Alcohol and a few drops of Acid Fuchsin stain solution.
 Staining is carried out cold and usually only takes a few minutes.
-Failure of staining may result if de-waxing has been inadequate (see stage 3). - 6.
-Decant bleach or stain and twice rinse specimens in glacial acetic acid\ or 95% Ethanol. - 7.
-Final dehydration of specimens may be carried out by soaking in glacial acetic acid\ or absolute ethanol for a few minutes.
+Failure of staining may result if de-waxing has been inadequate (see stage 3).

+- 6. Decant bleach or stain and twice rinse specimens in Glacial Acetic Acid or 95% Ethanol. - 7.
+Final dehydration of specimens may be carried out by soaking in Glacial Acetic Acid or Absolute Ethanol for a few minutes.
 Decant dehydration fluid. - 8.
-Add a few drops of clove oil for Canada balsam or Euparal Essence for Euparal. - 9.
-Place specimen(s) on a pre-cleaned and polished slide, in a drop of Canada balsam or Euparal and arrange specimens as required.
-It is a good idea to place some specimens dorsum-upwards and some venter-upwards as this aids, particularly, in the resolution of ventral characters of species with very ornate dorsa.
-When mountant has partially dried, gently a lower cover-slip with a small amount of fresh mountant: the drier mountant will hold the specimens in place, while the fresh mountant will spread to cover the entire lower surface of the cover-slip.
+Clear specimens by adding a few drops of Clove Oil or Histoclear (for Canada balsam), Euparal Essence (for Euparal) or an appropriate product for any alternative mountant. - 9.
+Place specimen(s) on a pre-cleaned and polished slide, in a drop of Canada balsam or chosen alternative mountant and arrange specimens as required.
+Depending on the group, it is a good idea to place some specimens dorsum-upwards and some venter-upwards, (as prescribed by taxonomists).
+This aids observation of discriminate characters, particularly, in the resolution of ventral characters of species with very ornate dorsa.
+When mountant has partially dried, gently lower a cover-slip with a small amount of fresh mountant: the drier mountant will hold the specimens in place, while the fresh mountant will spread to cover the entire lower surface of the cover-slip.
 A little practice will be needed to perfect the amount of mountant needed to provide a preparation which does not cause distortion through over-flattening, but is also not so thick that its optical quality is impaired. - 10.
 Slides must be adequately dried, especially if vertical storage is to be employed.
 With Canada balsam, slides may require up to two months at 35-45°C prior to permanent vertical storage.
-If slides are provided with a pair of thick card labels, they can then be stacked immediately, and the cover-slip will also be protected throughout the life of the slide: for this reason, paper labels are not recommended for permanent collections. - \ The choice between using glacial acetic acid, or a series of alcohols for dehydration, is influenced by economic and safety factors.
-Glacial acetic acid has the advantage of being a cheap means of neutralising alkalis and vigorously dehydrating material, and provides the acid medium necessary for staining; it has the disadvantages of its unpleasant, breath-catching smell and ability to cause skin burns.
-Whilst 95% industrial ethanol (IMS) is cheap when it can be readily obtained, absolute (100%) ethanol is extremely expensive, and both are more pleasant to work with than acetic acid.
+If slides are provided with a pair of thick card labels, they can then be stacked immediately, and the coverslip will also be protected throughout the life of the slide: for this reason, paper labels are not recom mended for permanent collections.

+The choice between Glacial Acetic Acid and alcohols, is influenced by economic and safety factors.
+Glacial Acetic Acid has the advantage of being a cheap means of neutralising alkalis and vigorously dehydrating material, and provides the acid medium necessary for staining; it has the disadvantages of its unpleasant, breath-catching smell and ability to cause skin burns.
+Whilst 95% industrial Ethanol (IMS) is cheap when it can be readily obtained, Absolute (100%) Ethanol is extremely expensive, and both are more pleasant to work with than Acetic Acid.
 Ethanol is extremely hygroscopic, however, and many workers prefer 100% iso-propanol, which is not.
-Iso-propyl alcohol is therefore, a better choice for dehydration in humid environments, as well being cheaper than absolute ethanol.
+Iso-propyl alcohol is, thus, a better choice for dehydration in humid environments, as well being cheaper than Absolute Ethanol.